Passion For Taking Risks

 Yeah, so the difficult thing for me with value and where I thought my path was in life–I think every person grows up wanting to emulate what their family or parents do.
 So my whole childhood, I was exposed to seeing athletes and media personalities like in Tasmania.
 You know, like I’d go to the cricket in Tasmania, and the Australian cricket team would come and shake my hand and know me by name.
 We had Ian Healy, who was the former test wicket keeper–he came to our house for dinner.
 Like, it was just normal for me.
 So I was really comfortable in that environment.
 But as soon as dad left the family, my mentality of [how] I wanted to do something in the media or within sport…that vanished, because I wanted nothing to do with my dad’s name.
 And that I think was […] as an adult now, and as you know, I’ve got a wife and kids.
 I understand that relationships don’t work, but it’s how you handle the situation which defines you.
 And I don’t think my dad handled it that well, I know you’re not my therapist, but I’m being completely honest.
 So everything that I did was like, I don’t want anything to do with sport.
 I don’t want anything to do with the media.
 But it still kept coming towards me.
 And it was a really weird situation.
 But, I also see in pride, everything that I’ve done in my career, I’ve done myself.
 So I’ve, I don’t speak to my father.
 And we sometimes cross paths.
 But everything that I’ve done is something that I’ve done within myself, which I’m really proud of, because I haven’t had to go, “oh, he’s Peter Walsh’s son.”
 So then going through my career and values, I’ve had to learn a lot along the way.
 And that’s, I think, being open and honest enough to actually say “this is what I’m going through”–people are getting better at it now.
 But if you look at the past 10 years, men especially, they don’t say they’re not doing okay.
 And it’s a real shame, because it’s a really confronting and vulnerable position to be in to go, “Hey, I’m struggling today, let’s talk about it.”
 Some people can’t handle that, they’re not prepared to handle it.
 So I tried to put myself out there enough for people to go “Okay, this is a safe place.”
 And it took a lot of time for me to do that.
 Speaking to counsellors, within my workplace, it was understanding that relationships aren’t defined by the four walls that you’re working.
 And that’s a really difficult thing.
 So my journey of value and purpose is actually understanding myself more and understanding that it’s not something you can flick a switch and go, “Cool, here’s my value, here’s my purpose.”
 That changes every day like that, that has to evolve with everything.
 So it’s been a continual journey.

-If you want to learn the art of communication, check out Jarrod’s website and course:
+Browse through our archives for more great content like this, and if you want to learn the art of communication, check out Jarrod’s website and course: